 The Certificate offers graduate students the opportunity to structure a course of study that explores cities through a variety of disciplinary approaches.
 The Certificate emphasizes the intersection of interpretive approaches from the arts and humanities with methods from the environmental design disciplines and only requires 3 courses.
-A complete program description and application information is available here.
+A complete program description and application information are available here.

 Berlin: The Guilt Environment (Spring 2020 Studio)

 The Demos: Politics, Art, and the City (Spring 2020 Seminar)

 There is a rich variety of courses on cities and urban life across many departments at UC Berkeley.
 A complete list of courses that may count as electives toward the Graduate Certificate can be found here.